We had some yellowtail sashimi the other day so I made Yellowtail Sushi Roll as appetizer.

 Instructions

-- Lay a sheet of nori, shiny side down, on the plastic-covered bamboo mat.
-Wet your fingers in tezu and spread ¾ cup of the rice evenly onto nori sheet.
+- Cut your 1 sheet nori (dried laver seaweed) in half crosswise.
+Lay ½ sheet nori, shiny side down, on the plastic-covered bamboo mat.
+Wet your fingers in the tezu vinegared dipping water made with ¼ cup water and 2 tsp rice vinegar (unseasoned).
+Then, spread ¾ cup (110 g) of the rice evenly onto the nori sheet.

-- With a very sharp knife, cut the roll in half and then cut each half into 3-4 pieces.
+- With a very sharp knife, cut the roll in half crosswise and then cut each half into 3–4 sushi roll pieces.
 Clean the knife with a damp cloth every few slices.
-Serve the sushi with pickled ginger, wasabi, and soy sauce.
+Serve the sushi with pickled red ginger (beni shoga or kizami beni shoga), wasabi, and soy sauce on the side.

 To Store

-- It's best to enjoy sushi rolls on the same day.
+- It‘s best to enjoy the sushi rolls on the same day you make them.
 Rice gets hard and dry in the refrigerator.
 Therefore, if you really want to keep sushi rolls in the refrigerator, my recommendation is to cover them with plastic and then with a thick kitchen towel, so the rice will stay cool and safe, but not become cold.